dtauraso/program-creator-common_lisp/readme.txt

 The code works for python 3.

+Each line in and_examples.txt represents specs.

-Each of the specs lines represents 1 program
+Each of the specs represents 1 program.